sassoftware/ci360-sample-mobile-apps/README.md

 ---

-### Example: Return the Mobile SDK Version
+### Example: Retrieving the Mobile SDK Version

 <details><summary>Click to expand</summary>

-This example outlines how to retrieve the SDK version in both native iOS Objective-C and React Native iOS TypeScript using the example provided.
+This example provides guidance on how to obtain the SDK version in both native iOS using Objective-C and React Native iOS using TypeScript.

 ## Native iOS Objective-C

-In our native iOS using Objective-C, you can retrieve the SDK version using the following method:
+To retrieve the SDK version in native iOS using Objective-C, you can use the following method:

 ```objective-c
 // Objective-C